bobflorian/bobflorian.com/content/posts/thailand/day-04-tuesday-24.md

 # First day of our official [REI Adventure Trip](https://www.rei.com/adventures/trips/asia/thailand-family-vacation.html)

-Since we were the only family to join this tour group with REI, they very nicely opted to pick us up at the hotel in Downtown Bangkok, instead of requiring us to trek all the way back to the airport (which was 45 minutes away).
+Since we were the only family to join this tour group with REI (yay for private tour and driver!), they very nicely opted to pick us up at the hotel in Downtown Bangkok, instead of requiring us to trek all the way back to the airport (which was 45 minutes away).
 After our experience there a few days ago I really wouldn't have wanted to go back anyway!

-Right at the agreed time our guide Waza was waiting for us in the hotel lobby with a smile.
+Right at the agreed time our guide *Waza* was waiting for us in the hotel lobby with a smile.
 From there we had some quick introductions, met our driver, and embarked on a drive to Kanchanaburi.

 First stop was a local restaurant for lunch, and fueled up for the last stretch of driving.